boggle/bin_search/README.md

 * `:asc_eq` - same as `:asc` but only retuns the found element if it is equal
 * `:desc_eq` - same as `:desc` but only retuns the found element if it is equal

-If the sorting requirements of a mode are not met by the used arrays, the behavior of the bin_search methods is unspecified (i.e. arbitrary weird things may happpen).
+If the sorting requirements of a mode are not met by the used array, the behavior of the bin_search methods is unspecified (i.e. arbitrary weird things may happpen).

 Example